Astronauts venture outside station for spacewalk

-(Reuters) - A pair of astronauts floated outside the International Space Station on Tuesday for a six-hour spacewalk to perform maintenance work including putting an old cooling pump into storage.
+Oct 7 (Reuters) - A pair of astronauts floated outside the International Space Station on Tuesday for a planned 6.5-hour spacewalk to perform maintenance work including putting an old cooling pump into storage.

-Their primary goal was to finish work from December to replace a failed ammonia cooling pump.
+Their primary goal is to finish work from December to replace a failed ammonia cooling pump.

-“Nice work today, guys.
-Great job on the tasks,” NASA astronaut Doug Wheelock from Mission Control in Houston radioed to the astronauts as they returned to the airlock six hours later.

-The old cooling unit was removed and a spare installed during two December spacewalks, but the repair crew ran out of time to put the failed module into storage for possible repair and reuse.
+The old unit was removed and a spare installed during a pair of spacewalks, but the repair crew ran out of time to put the failed module into storage for possible future repair and reuse.

-After gathering tools, Wiseman prepared the intended storage site on one of the station’s external stowage platforms while Gerst attached himself to the end of the station’s 58-foot- (18-metre) long robotic arm to move the old pump.
+After gathering tools, Wiseman prepared the intended storage site on one of the station’s external stowage platforms while Gerst attached himself to the end of the station’s 58-foot (18-meter) long robotic arm to move the old pump.

 With NASA crewmate Butch Wilmore operating the crane from inside the station’s cupola module, Gerst carried the module, which on Earth weighs about 850 pounds (385 kg), over to its storage site.

-After bolting the module into place, Wiseman and Gerst tackled some electrical work to provide an alternative power source for equipment on the robot arm’s mobile base.
+After bolting the module into place, Wiseman and Gerst planned to tackle some electrical work to provide an alternative power source for equipment on the robot arm’s mobile base.

-They also replaced a light in a television camera outside the Destiny laboratory module.
+They also will replace a light in a television camera outside the Destiny laboratory module.

 A second outing by Wiseman and Wilmore is scheduled for Oct.
 15 to replace a failed component in a voltage regulator that is part of the station’s solar power system.